 Part European-style boîte, part raw bar, with a little dash of clam shack, Saltie Girl specializes in all kinds of seafood.
-While we appreciate the artful composition (and contents) of Saltie Girl’s tinned fish spreads, we love the stripped-down simplicity of its fried Ipswich Clams, which arrive in a metal bucket that can barely contain them.
-Served alongside are the only accompaniments needed: two sizable lemon wedges and a mini-bucket of tartar sauce.
+While we appreciate the artful composition (and contents) of tinned fish spreads and crudo, we love the stripped-down simplicity of the fried Ipswich Clams.
+These whole-belly delectables arrive in a metal bucket that can barely contain them, with the only accompaniments needed: two sizable lemon wedges and a mini-bucket of tartar sauce.
 It’s pure summer nostalgia served up on one of the hottest patios around Newbury Street.

 Much like a New England summer, fried clams are hot, worth waiting for, and always gone too soon.
 They are a staple of vacations on the North or South Shores, but you don't need to travel to enjoy this seasonal specialty.
-Here are few local seafood standards that sell standout fried clams—most made with local bivalves harvested in nearby Ipswich.
+Here are few local seafood restaurants that sell standout fried clams around Boston, most made with bivalves harvested locally in Ipswich.

-It may feel like treason to order anything but the Maine Lobster Roll at Neptune Oyster, but take the leap and you will not be disappointed.
-The Neptune Johnnycake and Acadian Redfish and Chips are must-tries sometime, but we recommend giving the Fried Ipswich Clams a shot (backup plan: order both).
-The breaded bivalves have just the right amount of batter, enough to keep them crispy without weighing them down or sacrificing any fresh, briny flavor.
+It may feel sacrilegious to order anything but the famous Maine Lobster Roll at Neptune Oyster, but take the leap and you will not be disappointed.
+The Neptune Johnnycake and Acadian Redfish and Chips are must-tries sometime, but we recommend giving the Fried Ipswich Clams a shot ASAP.
+These breaded bivalves have just the right amount of batter, enough to keep them crispy without weighing them down or sacrificing any fresh, briny flavor.
 Invented in Massachusetts in 1916 by Henry “Chubby” Woodman, this rendition of fried clams would do Chubby proud.